-In addition to the foregoing criteria for a net benefit review, there is now, under amendments enacted in March 2009, broad discretion under the ICA to review investments - whether or not subject to a net benefit review - on grounds of national security.
+In addition to the foregoing criteria for a net benefit review, the ICA provides broad discretion to review investments - whether or not subject to a net benefit review - on grounds of national security.
 See National Security Review, below.

-The Review Process - Net Benefit
+4. The Review Process - Net Benefit